Samantha Gesualdi Fredericks

 “We have something so special in common: your child.
 I believe I can strongly contribute to the development of young students, and to the meaningful outcomes that LPP provides for its students, families, and community.
 Never in childhood, or even as adults, should we stop playing or imagining.
 This is what I hope to bring daily to your child, along with many educational adventures at LPP.”

-“Mrs. Daly” joined LPP on a part-time basis in the spring last year.
-She is now the full-time Assistant Teacher with Miss Gladney in the Owls Classroom.
+“Mrs. Daly” joined LPP on a part-time basis in the spring of 2016.
+Now in 2017-18, she is beginning her second year as the full-time Assistant Teacher with Miss Gladney in the Owls Classroom.

 Mrs. Daly was trained and worked as a nurse before leaving the profession to raise her two children, who are now teen-agers.
 During the years they were enrolled at St. Paul’s School she was an active and involved school volunteer.
-We are thrilled that she brings her nursing, parenting and classroom volunteer experience to LPP.
+She offers so much to LPP, with her nursing, parenting and classroom volunteer experiences.